navazuu/Keyboards/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This guide aims to cover everything that you need for leveling up your typing experience.
 Starting with a brief history, this guide cover components of custom keyboards, how a keyboard works with your operating system, building/modding techniques, the basics of keymap creation and firmware flashing, and finally where to continue exploring and purchasing.

+**Test Your Keyboard Keys Online**

+If you want to <a href="https://www.keyboardtesters.com/">test your keyboard keys</a> online, there are several free tools and websites that can help you do that.
+These tools typically allow you to check if each key on your keyboard is working properly and can help diagnose issues with stuck or non-responsive keys.
+Here are a few options:

+Keyboard Tester (keyboardtester.com): This website offers a straightforward interface where you can press keys and see if they're registered.

+Key-Test (key-test.com): A simple tool that highlights the keys you press in real-time, allowing you to see which ones are responsive.

+Online Keyboard Tester (keyboardchecker.com): This site provides a visual representation of a keyboard and shows which keys are being pressed.

+Keyboard Checker (keyboardchecker.com): Offers a detailed test where you can see if each key press is being detected correctly.

+Just visit one of these sites, follow the instructions, and press each key on your keyboard to see if it registers.
+If you find any issues, it might be time to clean your keyboard or check for hardware problems.

 ---
 ## Index:
 - [A Brief History](#a-brief-history)